 A man who lost his eye after being shot on a duck hunting trip by a fellow hunter says he feels let down by the system.

-Today a charge of reckless use of a firearm causing injury against the man, who has interim name suppression, was dropped.
+Today a charge of careless use of a firearm causing injury against the man, who has interim name suppression, was dropped.

 Jim Morton told 1 NEWS today that the past year has been tough for him and his wife Jenny.